Reflecting on Teaching

-Life gets busy, especially for teachers, so if you did not take time to reflect upon teaching from the prior school year in May, then take time now.Â
+Life gets busy, especially for teachers, so if you did not take time to reflect upon teaching from the prior school year in May, then take time now.

-Starting a new school year without considering what went well and what needs adjusted will result in another year of things that do not go well.Â
+Starting a new school year without considering what went well and what needs adjusted will result in another year of things that do not go well.

-Many teachers take time to reflect on teaching at the end of the school year; however, if your end of year is busy, taking time to reflect on the school year over the summer is also beneficial.Â
+Many teachers take time to reflect on teaching at the end of the school year; however, if your end of year is busy, taking time to reflect on the school year over the summer is also beneficial.

-Reflecting on teaching allows us that opportunity to slow down and essentially review our professional history.
-We have the opportunity to think about what to keep, what to toss, and what to revise.Â
+Learning how to reflect on teaching practices allows teachers that opportunity to slow down and essentially review our professional history.
+We have the opportunity to think about what to keep, what to toss, and what to revise.

 Either way, I can guarantee you that it is very important to reflect at some point in order to move your professional journey forward.

-My reflecting process:Â I always reflect upon the prior school year the last few weeks of May by writing some notes and jotting some new ideas down to try for this upcoming year.Â
+My reflecting process: I always reflect upon the prior school year the last few weeks of May by writing some notes and jotting some new ideas down to try for this upcoming year.

-This process allows me to enjoy my summer vacation, knowing I will be prepared for a successful new year. Â
+This process allows me to enjoy my summer vacation, knowing I will be prepared for a successful new year.

 This post may contain affiliate links, and I may earn compensation when you click on the links at no additional cost to you.

-- What training do I need to implement new instructional strategies?
-What training do I need to do a better job at what I am doing?
+• What training do I need to do a better job at what I am doing?

-- What curricular areas do I want to improve upon?
+• What curricular areas do I want to improve upon?

-- What can I do to better differentiate and personalize learning?
+• What can I do to better differentiate and personalize learning?

-- How can I better utilize technology to support learners’ needs?
+• How can I better utilize technology to support learners’ needs?

-- What worked and did not work regarding classroom management?
+• What worked and did not work regarding classroom management?
 Why?
-What needs to change to be better?

-These are typically the questions that I start with; however, once I start reflecting, more questions are developed and discussed on paper.Â
+These are typically the questions that I start with; however, once I start reflecting, more questions are developed and discussed on paper.

 Get my free resource and your guide to reflecting upon a school year with success!

 Once I’ve had an opportunity to reflect, I start taking action on what I need to do to improve.
-I am never satisfied with “status quo”, and am always trying better myself. Â
+I am never satisfied with “status quo”, and am always trying better myself.

 I consider professional development opportunities to participate in over the summer.
-Perhaps it’s a live workshop, a virtual training, or even reading a book or two during those long trips. Â
+Perhaps it’s a live workshop, a virtual training, or even reading a book or two during those long trips.

 What’s important to remember here, after I’ve taken time to reflect, I take action for improvement.
-Reflecting without taking action is simply a wasted reflection.Â
+Reflecting without taking action is simply a wasted reflection.

-Back to School Tip #2
+Back to School Resource, reflect on teaching

 The next step is to develop my “To Do” list.
-I typically have this ready to take action before school is out, but this step can also go into the first week of my summer vacation.Â
+I typically have this ready to take action before school is out, but this step can also go into the first week of my summer vacation.

-Over the summer, I work on my list.
-I try to knock out those workshops first, since this information will guide my planning in August.Â
+Over the summer, I work on my list and knock out those workshops, training, or book study first, since this information will guide my planning in August.

-I schedule in those virtual workshops when everyone else is at work or doing other things, so I don’t miss out on family time.Â
+I schedule in those virtual workshops or reading time when everyone else is at work or doing other things, so I don’t miss out on family time.

 I don’t think I ever had a summer vacation where I was not involved in some type of training.
 So goes the work of a teacher.
 At least I can sleep in and go to the restroom when I need to go.
 LOL

-Reflecting on Teaching: Refreshed and Ready
+Reflect on Teaching: Refreshed and Ready

 As I write this post, I can share that I am halfway done with my “To Do” list!!
 Yeah, me!!!
-I’ll have time to continue working through the reading part of my list while we travel south to go fishing, camping, and then the lower 48. Â
+I’ll have time to continue working through the reading part of my list while we travel south to go fishing, camping, and the lower 48.
+Finding pockets of time to work on my list and still enjoy summer vacation is my goal.

 As a result of my professional learning, my brain still turns and churns out new thoughts for the year.
 I take time to write this information down for additional ideas to tweak.